mitchellwrosen/planet-mitchell/README.md

   contain related re-exports from multiple packages, and I've invented a few new sin-bin modules such as `Concurrency`, `Parallelism`, `Eval`, and `Debug`.

-- Redundant functions like `sequence` are not re-exported.
+- To reduce API surface area and encourage a consistent vocabulary, redundant functions like `sequence` and `mapM` are not re-exported.

 - Odd, uncommon types and functions (like `WrappedApplicative`) are not re-exported.

 - Partial functions are discouraged and mostly live in `.Partial` modules.
+(This is a work-in-progress).

 - `String` is heavily discouraged, and many `String` IO functions are not re-exported; `Text` and/or `ByteString` versions are re-exported instead.